gh-andre/KeePassFont/README.md

               |         |               |        |
            +--o---------o----->     +---o--------o---->      +---... v2-48-1
           /                v2-46-0 /               v2-47-0  /
-    -o---o------------------------o----o-------------------o---o---> master
+    -o---o------------------------o----o-------------------o---o---> main
      |  README.md                 |   README.md            |  README.md
     keepass-2-46-0            keepass-2-47-0           keepass-2-48-1

 Version branches `v2-46-0`, `v2-47-0` and `v2-48-1` contain modifications
-of the original code, which is maintained in `master` and is tagged with `keepass-2-46-0`, `keepass-2-47-0` and `keepass-2-48-1`, respectively, for each new source drop.
+of the original code, which is maintained in `main` and is tagged with `keepass-2-46-0`, `keepass-2-47-0` and `keepass-2-48-1`, respectively, for each new source drop.

-The `master` branch contains original KeePass source and two additional files, `.gitignore` and `README.md`.
-The latter is required for GitHub to show README on the repository home page. `README.md` on `master` should be cherry-picked from the latest version branch for each new modified source drop.
+The `main` branch contains original KeePass source and two additional files, `.gitignore` and `README.md`.
+The latter is required for GitHub to show README on the repository home page. `README.md` on `main` should be cherry-picked from the latest version branch for each new modified source drop.